 I love and respect my animals for all the ways they serve and benefit us.
 We share with them the gift of life and I am thankful for them.

 Laura Abbott – Babydoll Sheep

 In 2011, Janette wanted to simplify her life, and asked if we’d manage the sheep flock.
 Aside from raising a bottle lamb for a neighbor as a kid, I didn’t have much experience with sheep.
-Ben, on the other hand, had been helping his mom as amateur vet, herder, and butcher since early high school.
+My husband/her son, Ben, on the other hand, had been helping his mom as amateur vet, herder, and butcher since early high school.
 We had some spare pasture grass, so the flock moved to our house.

 The name Kindergarten farm was chosen by Janette because for her, a big part of the reason for her animals has always been children - her own, the neighbors,' elementary students, handicapped children, and eventually her grandchildren.
 She is a wonderful teacher, with a knack for bringing people and animals together.
 I (Laura) have demonstrated/taught wool spinning and helped with some of the many events in which Janette and her animals have participated.
 The young and young at heart enjoy learning to handle, groom, work with, and care for God's creatures.